Chilipp/straditize/straditize/widgets/docs/selection_toolbar.rst

     a single point
 select a polygon |poly|
     This tool can be accessed through the context menu of the |rect|
-    tool.
+    tool (click and hold this button to open the menu).
 If activated and you click on the image, hold the mouse button and drag it around the features you want to select.
 Everything that is in the shape you draw while pressing the mouse button will be selected. select based on connectivity or functionality |wand|
     This tool selects entire features in the image.
 The exact behaviour depends on what you are doing at the moment.
 If you